Medicare Guide: Understanding Your Coverage Options

 If you have coverage through an employer, union, or other source, your Medicare choices may be different.
 It’s important to understand how your current plan works with Medicare.

 Choosing the right Medicare coverage is an important decision—but you don’t have to make it alone.
-Angela McCoy and Passionate Heart Health Agency is here to help you understand your options, compare plans, and feel confident about your next steps.
+Angela McCoy with Passionate Heart Health Agency is here to help you understand your options, compare plans, and move forward with confidence.